Why Cookie-Cutter Guitar Teaching Methods Suck And How To Teach Your Guitar Students To Turn Them Into Kickass Musicians Fast

 Avoid using the same cookie-cutter guitar method books or courses with your guitar students.
 Unless you only teach total beginners, this will cause a lot of problems and frustration for you (and for your students).
 Here is what often happens when you use one-size-fits-all methods during your guitar lessons:

 - Your guitar students progress very slowly.
 Most guitar teaching methods (and books) were designed to explain musical topics, rather than help your students reach their specific musical goals.
+(You won’t find many guitarists who became great from studying a certain method book.)

 - When your students don’t see the connection between the materials you teach them and their musical goals, their motivation to practice guitar goes way down.